 The spiritual requirements at the University have priority over any and all academic requirements.
-Because the University prepares its students for a spiritual ministry, it must seek certain spiritual qualities in prospective students.
+Because VACU prepares its students for a spiritual ministry, students must qualify certain spiritual qualities in prospective students.
 Therefore, each applicant is required to submit the following items:

 - A statement of personal conversion and of Christian experience and service.

 - A signed application form which indicates that the applicant

 - is in agreement with the doctrinal position of VACU, as found in the doctrinal statement of this catalog, and

 - will abide cheerfully by the spirit and standards of VACU.
 Applicants who are not in full agreement with VACU’s doctrinal position may request Special Student status.

 - The name and address of at least one person who can testify to the applicant’s Christian or moral character and suitability for study.

 The ability to successfully perform in VACU’s academic environment is judged by the applicant’s previous educational experience and test scores, with greater emphasis being placed upon the former.
 Since VACU is a higher education institution, a prospective student must meet minimum academic prerequisites consistent with higher education standards.
 Those minimum standards are as follows: